Reservoir Safety Reform Programme Information Page

 The Reservoir Safety Review recommended that the Environment Agency should have the powers to question and challenge supervising engineers’ annual statements, inspecting engineers’ reports, risk assessments and reservoir management plans.
 These new duties will improve the quality and consistency of engineer reports and provide an ongoing national assessment, to help develop guidance and training.

-As part of the Reservoir Act Compliance Enforcement project, we are currently reviewing how annual statements (Section 12s) are created and submitted.
+As part of the Reservoirs Act Compliance and Enforcement Project (RACE2), we are currently reviewing how annual statements (Section 12s) are created and submitted.
+The RACE2 digital team have worked closely with a number of engineers and undertakers to look at how this process can be improved by using a digital service.
 We are currently trialling a new process to gather feedback from engineers and undertakers.
-The proposed service would allow supervising engineers to access an online system and download an annual statement template which will be prepopulated.
+The proposed service will allow supervising engineers to access an online system and download an annual statement template which will be prepopulated.
 This change is part of the Environment Agency’s shift to digital-by-default.
-We hope the new system will improve consistency in statements and make the administration process for statements more streamlined.
+The new system will improve consistency in statements and make the administration process for statements more streamlined.

 Creating an ongoing national assessment